Home > Design > Muzzle Devices

 Also factor in barrel length, intended use (home defense vs. competition), and state laws.
 Ensure thread compatibility and, for 14.5″ barrels, whether it needs to be pinned and welded.

-Yes, you can fire an AR-15 without a muzzle device, but it may increase muzzle flash, recoil, and barrel wear.
-Running “bare muzzle” may also be illegal in some jurisdictions or cause compatibility issues with suppressor mounts.
+Yes — you can fire an AR-15 without a muzzle device, but it may increase muzzle flash, recoil, and barrel wear.
+Running “bare muzzle” may also be illegal in some jurisdictions.

 The SureFire SF3P and AAC BlackOut are among the best flash hiders for night vision compatibility, as they effectively minimize visible flash that could bloom NVGs.
 A good flash hider helps preserve your night vision and conceal your position in low-light environments.